Symmetric noncrossing partitions of an annulus with double points: The symmetric annulus with two double points

 \subsection{Coxeter elements in type $\afftype D$}

 We write $D$ for the symmetric annulus with two double points and pass freely between two ways of viewing it.
 Viewed more simply, $D$ is an annulus with an orientation-preserving symmetry $\phi$ whose two fixed points are called \newword{double points}, which we will distinguish as the \newword{upper double point} and \newword{lower double point}.
+To make the symmetry $\phi$ definite, we temporarily view~$D$ as the cylindrical tube $\set{(x,y,z)\in\reals^3:x^2+y^2=1,\,-1\le z\le1}$.
+The map $\phi$ is a half-turn symmetry of the tube about the $x$-axis, and the double points are $(1,0,0)$ and $(-1,0,0)$.
+Moving forward, we picture $D$ as an annulus in the plane.

-The symmetry $\phi$ can be understood by viewing the annulus as a perspective drawing of a cyllindrical tube: The map $\phi$ is a half-turn about the axis that intersects $D$ in the two double points.
-Viewed less simply, the two double points are literally ``doubled'' in the annulus, to obtain two copies of each double point, labeled $+$ and $-$.
+Viewed less simply, the two double points are literally ``doubled'' in the annulus, to obtain two copies of each double point, labeled $+$ and~$-$.
 This could be accomplished, for example, by taking two disjoint copies of the annulus and identifying them pointwise, except the double points.
 Crucially, when we consider the double points to be literally doubled, we let the map $\phi$ also swap $+$ and $-$ at each double point.
 The left picture in Figure~\ref{sym ann fig} shows the annulus with two double points.

 A choice of Coxeter element $c$ of $\Stildedes$ corresponds to placing $\pm1,\ldots, {\pm(n-1)}$ on the boundary and double points of $D$ as follows.
 Each double point gets two numbers with the same absolute value.
 The numbers $\pm1$ are placed at the upper double point if and only if $s_0$ and $s_1$ either both precede or both follow $s_2$ in $c$.
 Otherwise, $\pm2$ are at the upper double point.
 Similarly, $\pm(n-1)$ are at the lower double point if and only if $s_{n-1}$ and $s_{n-2}$ either both precede or both follow $s_{n-3}$ in $c$.
 Otherwise, $\pm(n-2)$ are placed at the lower double point.
 We reuse the term \newword{double points} to describe the numbers that are placed at the double points of $D$.